Treasury operations involve various risks that must be evaluated and managed to ensure the security and stability of both businesses and investors.

 Supplier payments, maintain adequate buffers of liquid assets (such as cash or marketable securities) in case of emergency situations and leverage flexible financing solutions such as revolving credit facilities risk indicator of business units when needed.

 Market risk refers to potential losses due to market volatility or changing market conditions.
-Market risk indicators help businesses measure and manage exposure to market movements by considering factors such as industry trends, economic conditions, currency exchange rates, and political events that could affect the value of investments or assets held by a company.
+Market risk indicators help businesses measure and manage exposure to market movements by considering factors such as industry trends, economic conditions, commodity prices, currency exchange rates, and political events that could affect the value of investments or assets held by a company.

 These risks can be managed through diversification strategies such as hedging or diversifying across different asset classes or markets to spread out the potential for losses in any area.